 - Attorney fees and costs.

 Sommers Schwartz’s employment lawyers are experienced in all aspects of FMLA protections, having represented workers across multiple industries in lawsuits against their employers.
-If you suspect that you’ve been wrongfully denied the FMLA leave or have been unjustly treated as a result of seeking or taking an FMLA leave, contact us today to learn how we can help you.
+If you suspect that you’ve been wrongfully denied the FMLA leave or have been unjustly treated as a result of seeking or taking an FMLA leave, contact a Sommers Schwartz attorney today to confidentially discuss your case and learn how we can help.